Sayre Fire: Public response

 Shortly after 1:00 a.m.
 PDT on November 15, 2008, flames from the Sayre Fire threatened Olive View-UCLA Medical Center in Sylmar.
 The Los Angeles Times reported that, around midnight, "tall walls of flames quickly surrounded Olive View Medical Center," as "embers blew down streets, catching trees and shrubs on fire around the hospital," and "before long, the hospital was surrounded on all sides by fire."
 Some 200 patients were sheltered in place as firefighters fought the flames outside the hospital.
 The hospital lost power, generators failed to work, and the smell of smoke filled darkened hallways, as staff tended to patients with flashlights, and critical patients were kept alive with hand-powered ventilators.
 A number of infants and critical patients were evacuated in ambulances.
-In the end, more than 40 buildings on the Olive View campus were damaged in the fire, and the child care center was totally destroyed.
+More than 40 buildings on the Olive View campus were damaged in the fire, and the child care center was destroyed.

-Death of mosquito-killing fish

-Ash from the Sayre Fire also resulted in the death of Los Angeles County's mosquito-killing fish, which were bred in ponds located in Sylmar.
-The fish, Gambusia affinis, eat mosquito larvae and are distributed throughout the county from the Sylmar ponds as part of an effort to battle the spread of the West Nile virus.
-The Sylmar ponds where the mosquito fish are bred were inundated with ash, resulting in the fish deaths.

-Glendale fireworks display proceeds amid fire

-On November 15, 2008, despite the fire raging several miles to the north, a San Fernando Valley shopping center, Americana at Brand, decided to move ahead with an evening fireworks display as part of its Christmas tree lighting ceremony.
-The Los Angeles Times reported that the fireworks sent area residents "running outside in alarm."
-One resident was quoted in the Times as saying that, with the local hotels filled with evacuees, "It was a really an inappropriate display.
-This was not the time to shoot off fireworks."
-A mall spokesperson said the fireworks could not be rescheduled and added, "We weren't trying to be insensitive."

-Looting

 On November 15, 2008, the Los Angeles Police Department arrested five individuals for looting in areas evacuated due to the fire, and imposed a curfew for young people.
 A homeowner in Porter Ranch found two women taking property from his home, "stacking his property outside the house and carrying them to a green four-door Infiniti."
 The two women, one from North Hollywood and the other from Sherman Oaks, were arrested, and police believe the women may have burglarized other homes in the area.